mendix/docs/content/en/docs/appstore/widgets/combobox.md

 The **General** section allows you to configure general behavior and captions for the combobox.
 The following configurations are available:

 * **Placeholder text** – captions that will be displayed when there is no data being selected
-* **Filter type** – allows the user to type into the input and filter displayable options on the combobox
+* **Filter type** – allows the user to type into the input and filter displayable options on the combo box
-* **No options text** – captions that will be used when filter results are empty, or shown when there is no data displayed in the combobox's options
+* **No options text** – captions that will be used when filter results are empty, or shown when there is no data displayed in the combo box's options
 * **Clearable** – if enabled, this allows selected data to be cleared
-* **Custom content** – allows custom widgets to be displayed in the combobox instead of normal text values (only for association data source)
+* **Custom content** – allows custom widgets to be displayed in the combo box instead of normal text values (only for association data source)

 #### 2.1.3 Multi Selection (Reference Set)